MicrosoftDocs/windows-dev-docs/hub/powertoys/always-on-top.md

 ## Pin a window

 When you activate Always On Top (default: <kbd>⊞ Win</kbd>+<kbd>Ctrl</kbd>+<kbd>T</kbd>), the utility pins the active window above all other windows.
 The pinned window stays on top, even when you select other windows.

+## Unpin a window

-To unpin a pinned window, you can either use the activation shortcut again or close the window.
+To unpin a window pinned by Always On Top, you can either use the activation shortcut again or close the window.

 ## Settings